MicJagger/system-scripts/README.md

 # system-scripts
-A repo of scripts for various purposes
+A repo of scripts for various purposes \
+Names are in specific order, for example \
+mint = system \
+setup = type of operation (setup, remove, etc) \
+folders = type of object operating on

 ## setup-mint-main
 A lot of programs, utilities, and dependencies I like for a ready-to-go Linux Mint setup